alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 6. Format the result as a percentage.
 7. Sort by Exit rate to identify pages with relatively high proportions of exits.

-Pages with both high views per user and high exit rates may warrant further investigation.
+Pages with both high views per active user and high exit rates may warrant further investigation.

 ### Variables